Crystal Blue-Haired Persuasion: Production

 In April 2019, it was reported that Jenny Slate was cast as rival store owner Piper.
 Illeana Douglas and Werner Herzog were also cast as guest stars.

 Cultural references

 The stores that Marge and Piper run are parodies of Gwyneth Paltrow's company goop.

 During Homer and Marge's dream sequence, the Road Runner from Looney Tunes appears in which he is attacked and eaten by Homer's spirit guide Space Coyote.

-The episode title is a play on the song "Crystal Blue Persuasion" which plays in the episode.
+The episode title is a play on Tommy James and the Shondells's song "Crystal Blue Persuasion", which plays in the episode.

 Reception

 Viewing figures

 "Crystal Blue-Haired Persuasion" scored a 0.5 rating with a 3 share and was watched by 1.5 million people.

 Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B−, stating, "’Crystal Blue-Haired Persuasion’ left me feeling tired.
 Not because it's a bad episode, necessarily—it's above average, as far as a season 30 episode of The Simpsons goes.
 The overall feeling left after this 30th Simpsons season finale is more one of rueful resignation that, for all the show's pedigree, its occasional flashes of former glory, and the ever-hopeful optimism of the lifelong fan, the long-awaited Simpsons renaissance is just never going to come."

 Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
 He stated that the episode was "too balanced to be truly effective."
 He disliked the jokes stemming from the new age store products, but highlighted the commentary on health care.